Article I – NAME

 A vacancy on the Board of Directors will be filled by action of the Board of Directors.
 Those appointed to a vacancy will serve to the expiration of the normal term of the filled position.

-1. The Board of Directors will meet on the first Monday of each month, unless the meeting is canceled by the President.
+1. The Board of Directors will meet the second Wednesday of odd months, unless the meeting is canceled by the President.

 2. The President may call a special meeting as required to conduct the business of the association.